danitrave/SCALT/docs/source/classification.rst

    python3 SCALT.py read_counts.tsv --Notation gene_symbol

 By default, a cell is classified if it expresses at least **250** genes.
-Managing the SCALT.py parameters, this threshold che be modified as follows:
+Managing the SCALT.py parameters, this threshold che be modified with any number as follows:

 ::